 It’s not that no-one is thinking about access and inclusion – they are.
 But it’s not all about the technology.
 Some of the problems are related to the way vehicles connect with the built environment.
 Wheelchair accessible features, such as a ramp, can be rendered unsafe on steep inclines.
 If the wheelchair is not locked down, bumps in the road could cause the chair to tip or fall.

 Some riders will need specific assistive technologies for eye tracking, gesture recognition, and voice control.
 These would give people with tactile, mobility, and hearing impairments a sense of control without the need to make physical contact.
 Other practical challenges are around pick up and drop-off, and loading and unloading groceries.
-Human assistance will still be needed at certain points of the journey for some people.
+Some people will still require human assistance at certain points of the journey.

 These issues and others are discussed in an article, Autonomous vehicles should benefit those with disabilities, but progress remains slow.